opensafely/COMPARES-vaccines/README.md

 This repository contains analytic code for a common analytic protocol, applicable to a chosen Covid-19 vaccination campaign in England, to make head-to-head comparisons between the vaccine products used in that campaign.

-TODO: The protocol is available here:...
+## Protocol

+Draft version v0.1 of the protocol is available as a [PDF file in the root directory](COMPARES-vaccines protocol draft v0.1 for feedback.pdf)

 The Protocol accommodates the following campaign-specific characteristics: